SahibSodhi/Leverage-Music-Playlist-on-Cloud/README.md

 ## Mysong page

-Once songs are added to an album you are then able to play, favorite, delete them, comment on album, and share with friends &family.
+Once songs are added to an album you are then able to play, favorite, delete them, comment on album, and share with friends and family.

 ![alt text](https://github.com/SahibSodhi/Leverage-Music-Playlist-on-Cloud/blob/main/media/detail.jpg)